 Biography

-Dr. Tracy MacIntosh has her Master’s in Science, Master’s in Public Health, and Doctorate in Medicine.
+Dr. Tracy MacIntosh is the Associate Dean for Access, Belonging and Community Engagement at the College of Medicine.
+She has her Master’s in Science, Master’s in Public Health, and Doctorate in Medicine.
 She attended medical school at Yale School of Medicine, where she also completed her residency training in Emergency Medicine.
-She then moved to Florida and became founding faculty for the UCF/HCA Emergency Medicine Residency of Greater Orlando.
-Here, she has combined her passion for medical education with a focus on teaching students and residents about health equity and social determinants of health.
+She then moved to Florida and became founding faculty for the UCF/HCA Florida Emergency Medicine Residency of Greater Orlando.
+Here, she has combined her passion for medical education with a focus on teaching students and residents about health disparities and social determinants of health and improving healthcare quality and outcomes for all patients and communities.

-Dr. MacIntosh was promoted to Associate Professor in 2021 and also began as the new Associate Dean for Diversity, Equity, and Inclusion at the College of Medicine.
-She serves as the advisor to the UCF Student National Medical Association and has a personal interest in local community outreach and exposing medical students to a broad range of clinical settings.
+She serves as the advisor to the UCF Student National Medical Association student organization and has a personal interest in local community outreach and exposing medical students to a broad range of clinical settings, including medically underserved communities.
 She received both the Community Service Award and Golden Apple Practice of Medicine Preceptor Award in 2018 and 2022, as well as the Early Career Educator award in 2019.
 She also received the Osceola EM Residency Clinical Excellence and Professionalism award that year.
-She transitioned to the role of Associate Dean of Access, Belonging and Community Engagement in 2024.

 She loves traveling and learning about new cultures and foods with her husband and 3 sons.